Lab 1: Introduction to Python, Part I

 Arithmetic

-Perhaps the most basic use of our notebook is as a fancy calculator, with all of the standard arithmetic operations defined: +, -, *, and /.
+Perhaps the most basic use of Python is as a fancy calculator, with all of the standard arithmetic operations defined: +, -, * (for multiplication), and /.
 Python follows the usual order of mathematical operations, including the use of parentheses.
 For example, to compute \(15 × 3 − 81 ÷ 9\), we would enter

 >>> 15 * 3 - 81 / 9